Lena Blackbird: Awards

 In 1996, Blackbird took the grand prize at the Art under the Oaks competition in Muskogee, Oklahoma, for her first basket entered in a show.
 The same year, she received the Cherokee Master Craftsman Award in basketry.
 The award, which launched in 1988, honors Cherokee who have perfected a traditional Cherokee cultural craft.

 In 1998, she was named a Cherokee National Living Treasure for her basket weaving skill.

 In 2001, Blackbird earned special merit for her honeysuckle basket at the Cherokee National Museum’s Trail of Tears Art Show and first place in the basketry division of the Cherokee Homecoming Art Show.
 Later the same year, she received the Cherokee Medal of Honor.
 The award was established in 1999 to recognize significant contributions to society by those of Cherokee descent.

 Blackbird was honored again in 2004 at the ninth annual Cherokee Homecoming Art Show for her piece, Let Freedom Ring, which took first place in the contemporary division of basketry.
 Entry at this show is limited to artists who have membership in the Cherokee Nation, United Keetoowah Band or Eastern Band of Cherokees.

+Death

+Blackbird died at the age of 88 on December 6, 2021, in Cherokee County, Oklahoma.
+She was laid to rest at Bill Batt Cemetery.